RakshaMuthyala07/diabetes-ai-system/README.md

 4. **Push to the branch** (`git push origin feature/AmazingFeature`)
 5. **Open a Pull Request**

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ### Ideas for Contribution

-- 🎨 UI/UX improvements
+-  UI/UX improvements
-- 📈 Additional visualizations
+- Additional visualizations
-- 🧪 Model accuracy improvements
+-  Model accuracy improvements
-- 🌍 Multi-language support
+-  Multi-language support
-- ♿ Accessibility enhancements
+-  Accessibility enhancements
-- 📱 Mobile app version
+-  Mobile app version
-- 🔒 Backend integration for data persistence
+-  Backend integration for data persistence

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE] file for details.

-## ⚠️ Medical Disclaimer
+##  Medical Disclaimer

 **IMPORTANT**: This application is designed for **educational and research purposes only**.
 It is NOT intended to replace professional medical advice, diagnosis, or treatment.